R0NIN-6/Ravenshield_EliteCT/Guides/ECT_readme.md

 ## **Change Log**
 ### Version 2.061 Patch (1/9/2022)
-- A change to enemy surrendering I re-introduced in 2.05 seems to have caused a bad bug when you send the AI to arrest an enemy.
+- A change to enemy surrendering I re-introduced in 2.05 seems to have caused enemies to die suddenly when you send the AI to arrest them.
 Until I fix this and take a thorough look at the process, I'll leave the terrorist AI to vanilla.
 This was only on the Supply Drops version.
 - Also on the SD version, the 'frag and move' order for your team seems to have disapeared, most likely because Supply Drops uses a custom class to replace the Vanilla frag class with a new mesh and explosion effects.
 Again, I've disabled this change until a permanent solution is found.
 - The readme in the download has been reduced and this online readme has been created using markdown to format text.
 This changelog will be kept in the online version only.
 ### Version 2.06 Update (1/8/2022)